chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 const controller = vscode.tests.createTestController('helloWorldTests', 'Hello World Tests');
 ```

 To publish tests, you add `TestItem`s as children to the controller's `items` collection. `TestItem`s are the foundation of the test API in the `TestItem` interface, and are a generic type that can describe a test case, suite, or tree item as it exists in code.
 They can, in turn, have `children` themselves, forming a hierarchy.
-For example, here's a simplified version of how the sample test extension creates tests:
+For example, here's a simplified version of how the sample test 插件 creates tests:

 ```ts
 parseMarkdown(content, {